jjacobolalvarez34-rgb/california-housing-modeling/README.md

 # California-House-Modeling

-Academic project developed during the **Modeling and Simulation I** course as part of the Mathematics undergraduate program.
+Academic machine learning project developed during the Modeling and Simulation I course as part of the Mathematics undergraduate program.

 The objective of this project was to analyze a housing dataset and build predictive models capable of estimating property prices based on physical, geographical, and socioeconomic characteristics.